-The ancient Greeks believed all disease begins and ends in the gut.
+The ancient Greeks believed that all disease begins and ends in the gut.
 South African Jessica le Roux is on board with that thinking.
 She is doing a masters degree in nutrition.
 A focus the role of the bugs in our bodies that promote health and are vital for proper physiological function.

 In an introduction to a series on gut health, Le Roux says in our fervour to purify our environment of all microbial creatures, we are in danger of throwing the baby bugs out with the bath water. – Marika Sboros